The Ritz Dance Performance, June 1978

 dance act, we would have been

 great.
-We were something out of an 'I Love Lucy'
+Our problems were something out of an 'I Love Lucy'

 expecting a professional